george24601/notes/mgmt/product_mgmt.md

 Customer retention rate (CRR) is the percentage of customers who stayed with the company after a certain time period According to the Product Benchmarks Report by Mixpanel, the average CRR for most software products is below 20 percent over 8 weeks

-The core principles you should focus on as a product manager revolves around product usage, customer-centric design (especially user experience), competitive offerings, pricing, market share and industry trends.

 Customer Acquisition Cost (CAC)
 Customer Conversion Rate (CCR)
 Repurchase Rate (RR)